danielWatson3141/coderID/README.md

 This tool is under active development and is neither properly documented, nor entirely functional at this stage.
 We have attempted to document commands and functions in-line, but as the system is rapidly evolving, not all functionality is documented properly and not all components will work as intended.

+Type help into the prompt to get a list of available commands.
+Most of these are documented as well and a brief (and probably unhelpful) description of each command can be accessed via 'help <command>'.

 Setup